Aarush-A/Aarush-A/README.md

-- 👋 Hi, I’m @Aarush-A
+- 👋 Hi, I’m Aarush Agarwal
-- 👀 I’m interested in AI and Data analysis
+- 👀 I’m interested in AI, Machine Learning and Data analytics
-- 🌱 I’m currently learning pyton
+- 🌱 I’m currently learning Python.
-- 📫 How to reach me - aarusha870@gmail.com
+- 📫 How to reach me - aarusha870@gmail.com/ https://www.linkedin.com/in/aarush-agarwal-243674196/
 <!---
 Aarush-A/Aarush-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.